riptidewave93/UNVR-NAS/README.md

     saveenv
     ```

-5. Boot into recovery (can use the below command)
+5. Boot into recovery.
+This can be done using the command below, or by unplugging the UNVR Pro, and holding the reset button for 10~ seconds as you power it back up.

     `run bootcmdrecovery`

-6. Once recovery boots up, login with `ubnt:ubnt` or `root:ubnt`.
-You can also use telnet for this instead of UART if you prefer.
+6. Once recovery is booted, login with `ubnt:ubnt` or `root:ubnt`.
+Note this can be done either via UART, or by telnet to the IP address your UNVR Pro display reports.
 7. Mount your HDD with the firmware image, backup the Unifi firmware, your u-boot env partitions, and then flash our custom firmware to the EMMC. (below command example assumes your ext4 disk partition is at /dev/sda1)

     ```